PRODUCT COMPARISONS

 Printing Capabilities in IronPDF

 A significant aspect of IronPDF is its ability to programmatically print PDF files to physical printers.
 This feature is facilitated through the Print method, allowing for the quick and efficient printing of multiple PDFs.
-IronPDF offers options to specify printer names, set printer resolution (DPI), and utilize Microsoft PrinterSettings, providing developers with fine-grained control over the PDF printing process.
+IronPDF offers options to specify printer names, set printer resolution (DPI), and utilize Microsoft's PrinterSettings, providing developers with fine-grained control over the PDF printing process.

 IronPrint Overview